top of page

 🧭 6.5 Creedmoor vs. 6.5 PRC The Master’s Comparison

 Introduction: Two Cartridges.
 One Heritage.
 Different Missions.
 Precision shooters love the 6.5s and for good reason.
 Both the 6.5 Creedmoor and 6.5 PRC share the same sleek, high-BC bullets that cut through wind like a hot wire through wax.
 But while they look like siblings on paper, these two cartridges live in completely different worlds.
-At Redleg, we’ve chambered, tested, and tuned both at the extreme edge of performance from 18” suppressed hunting rigs to 26” long-ran
+At Redleg, we’ve chambered, tested, and tuned both at the extreme edge of performance from 18” suppressed hunting rigs to 26” long-range

 Brandon Lolkus